 Can I book a tour?

 Of course!
-While our school may be physically closed to visitors, we are currently hosting virtual tours where you would be meeting with one of our administrators.
+We are currently hosting virtual tours for all 3 campuses, where you can meet with one of our campus Vice Principals.
+Our school is physically closed to visitors during the school day, but those who have attended a virtual tour will be given the opportunity to visit the school for an after-hours walk-through.
 Please visit our page to learn more and to schedule a virtual tour.
 Our admissions team is excited to meet you!

 How can I prepare my child for the return to school?

 First and foremost, be positive about heading back to school.
 Try and bring it up in conversation casually, and allow them to tell you how they are feeling.
 Let them know how excited we are to welcome them back, and that we are very carefully preparing their classrooms so they will feel safe and comfortable.